Arabidopsis Epitranscriptome: Clock Gene Knockouts

 Clock role

 RVE4 is a REVEILLE-family clock-linked regulator.
-RVE4 is a paralog of RVE6 and RVE8 which act to modulate the circadian period.
+RVE4 is a paralog of RVE8, which is highlighted in the reference figure as affecting circadian period; RVE4 is expected to behave similarly at the level of oscillator/output coupling.

 Phenotypes

-• REVEILLE-family perturbations are associated with altered circadian period phenotypes.
+• REVEILLE-family perturbations (example: RVE8 in the figure) are associated with circadian period phenotypes.

 Reference: Nagel & Kay, Current Biology (2012) — circadian network and phenotypes.